gbinal/p-o-d.github.com/schema.md

 Release Date        | Date of formal issuance.                                                                                                                        | issued
 Frequency           | Frequency with which dataset is published.                                                                                                    | accrualPeriodicity
 Language            | The language of the dataset.                                                                                                                    | language
-Granularity         | Level of granularity of the dataset.
-Typically geographical or temporal.                                                                      | granularity
+Granularity         | Level of granularity of the dataset.                                                                      | granularity
 Data Quality        | Whether the dataset meets the agency's Information Quality Guidelines (true/false).                                                                                                             | dataQuality
 Category            | Main thematic category of the dataset.                | theme
 Related Documents   | Related documents such as developer documentation.                                                                                            | references